 He even complains that women spend too much money.
 And, of course, no essay in this tradition can avoid discussing castration: “Biological males that were castrated at birth and raised as females often still identify and act like males“.
 John Galt and Rush Limbaugh visit the Men’s Rights drum circle.
 Ick.

 There is a biological argument, but it’s a transparent straw man: “Differences in distributions of traits between men and women may in part explain why we don’t have 50% representation of women in tech and leadership.”
 Google engineering is 19% female.
 Google’s management is 22% female.
-“Don’t have 50% representation” is correct, so give him that.
+Here’s how many people argue that there are definitely no biologically influenced differences in distributions of traits: 0.

-Damore, and many of the people who claim he has a real argument leap from a (bogus) argument about gender and statistical properties of the general population to one about the distribution of employees in Google.
-Since this simple point has eluded many people, consider the 4 Aces Fallacy.
+Consider the 4 Aces Fallacy.
 There are 52 cards in a deck, so a blind pick from a shuffled deck produces an ace with probability 4/52.
 The probability of picking 4 aces in a row is so small that it is essentially impossible.
-Yet, I can guarantee you I can pick 4 aces in a row out of the deck every time by turning the cards over.
+Yet, I can guarantee you I can pick 4 aces in a row out of the deck every time if I can look at the cards.
 If I look at the cards, the distribution doesn’t matter: If I actually want those aces, I can pick 4 aces in a row out of a deck of 10,000 cards that contains only 4 aces.
-Of course, Google and other companies don’t hire based on blind chance.
+Google and other companies don’t hire based on blind chance.
 They recruit, interview and test and, because they are a highly profitable company, they can pay more and offer better benefits to attract employees they want.
 They look at the cards.
 If they want aces, they can get them.
 Most of the programmers in the world are average or worse.
 Does Google have to accept that half of its programmers will be below average?
 This is obvious, but in a rush to take Mr. Damore’s rant as a serious contribution, many commentators have ignored it.

 The really interesting question is why this document has any defenders at all and, particularly, why all the concerned hand wringing from academics.
 It sometimes sounds as if people believe dim witted bigotry is an endangered and valuable trait that needs to be rescued from oblivion.